BlindBoy123/BlindBoy123.github.io/README.md

 What actions taken were that, a lot of research was conducted around the use of Markdown language, via videos, forums, articles, etc. Afterwards, I needed to figure out how to use the language to write a working CV onto my file.

 ### Result
 The outcome was to put the entire CV as an interactive document onto my file, as well as a download link.
-This taught me about the ways in which to use specific resources to my advantage.
+This taught me about the ways in which to use specific resources to my

+## MOCK INTERVIEW: REFLECTION
+### Situation
+After learning about the Markdown language, the challenge was simple, I needed to create a script and record a video, as well as upload it onto the site while being able to play on command.

-### - Interpersonal Skills
+###

 Important interpersonal skills that I have collected over the years:
 > - To being understanding towards each individual's story
 > - Accepting different cultures, beliefs and backgrounds